-To revert changes, right-click in the Edit panel, then select Revert Reference from the list.
+To revert changes, Control+click in the Edit panel, then select Revert Reference from the list.

-To remove the very last change made to a reference, use the Undo (Ctrl+Z) command in the Edit menu before leaving the field.
+To remove the very last change made to a reference, use the Undo Typing $(\Re + Z)$ command in the Edit menu before closing or saving a reference.